-- Understand the steps to be taken to avail themselves of the legal protection afforded by Section 139 Mental Health Act 1983. - Define what does (and what does not) comprise a "Place of Safety". - Properly apply the principles of necessity and proportionality when deciding whether to remove a member of the public to a place of safety. - Effectively calculate the various new time limits introduced by the Policing and Crime Act 2017.
+- Understand the steps they will need to take to avail themselves of the legal protection afforded by Section 139 Mental Health Act 1983. - Define what does (and what does not) comprise a "Place of Safety". - Properly apply the principles of necessity and proportionality when deciding whether to remove a member of the public to a place of safety. - Effectively calculate the various new time limits introduced by the Policing and Crime Act 2017.